seantrott/mentalizing_experimental_materials/README.md

 This repository contains the JsPsych code to run the online experiments described in Trott and Bergen (*Discourse Processes*, to appear).

+Specifically, the code in `experiment2.html` corresponds to the protocol for Experiment 1 (minus the SST) and Experiment 2, and `experiment3.html` corresponds to the protocol for Experiment 3.

 ## Dependencies

 The code assumes that *JsPsych* (found [here](https://www.jspsych.org/)) has been downloaded and is located in the same directory as the experimental code.